 Make MEC Label products

 When all the pieces are in place, work between the factory and MEC Label team kicks off.
-Merchants, designers, developers and production staff figure out the best way to bring new products to members.
+Merchants, designers, developers and production staff figure out the best way to bring new products to life.

 How we evaluate factories